Here are the Republican senators to watch on tax reform

 In order to get enough support, GOP lawmakers considered different measures to include with the bill.

-Republicans only have two votes to spare in the Senate, where they hold a 52-to-48 edge.
-Vice President Mike Pence would break the tie, if needed.
+Republicans only had two votes to spare in the Senate, where they held a 52-to-48 edge.
+Vice President Mike Pence would've broken the tie, if needed.

 Here’s a look at which Republicans to watch when it comes to the current tax reform measure.